W. Frank Fountain

 Former Chairman, Africare

-A longtime supporter of Africare and a member of Africare's Board of Directors since 2001, W. Frank Fountain assumed the chairmanship in January 2006.
+A longtime supporter of Africare and a member of Africare's Board of Directors since 2001, W. Frank Fountain served Africare's Board Chairman from 2006 through 2012.

 Fountain leads Chrysler's corporate social responsibility initiatives and charitable efforts.
 He serves as president of The Chrysler Foundation, the company's philanthropic organization involved in community and civic outreach.
 As senior vice president, external affairs and public policy (Auburn Hills), he also represents and advocates the company's business interests before state and local governments.